 The BGS Transfusion team all donate their free time to make this conference a possibility.

-The charity chosen by the BGS committee is Harvey's Gang.
+The charity chosen by the BGS committee is the Nationwide Association of Blood Bikes.

-You can find out more information on Harvey's Gang here:
+You can find out more information on the Nationwide Association of Blood Bikes here:

 Content Approved by BGS Steering Committee.